shadowga/website/_docs/1/e-servworlds.md

 title: 1e.
 Server worlds
 permalink: /docs/1/e-servworlds/
 ---
-We have different types of worlds so operators may choose the environment they would like to build in.
+We have different types of worlds so operators may choose any environment they like.

 ## Switching worlds
 Worlds can be switched by any member.